This post contains affiliate links. Please see our disclosure policy.

 Just Like Soft Pretzels … But Bite Sized – there’s just something about “mini” or bite sized snacks that make them taste just a little bit better than the original, right?
 These bite sized pretzels make the perfect snack for any occasion!

-Use Either All Purpose Flour or Bread Flour - You can choose which flour you use for these.
-As it's a really low hydration dough, it really won't make too much difference.
+Use Either All Purpose Flour or Bread Flour – You can choose which flour you use for these.
+As it’s a really low hydration dough, it really won’t make too much difference, which ever substitute you use.

 Close up photo of a sourdough discard pretzel bite.
 Someone has taken a bit and you can see the soft, chewy crumb of the interior.
 The other sourdough pretzel bites have been sprinkled in salt.

-Sourdough discard is the unfed portion of your sourdough starter that is removed before you add fresh flour and water.
+• Sourdough Discard – Sourdough discard is the unfed portion of your sourdough starter that is removed before you add fresh flour and water.
 Once your sourdough starter is at least 7 days old, you can use the sourdough discard in lots of different sourdough discard recipes.
-It's very versatile and adds a deeper flavor to many baked goods, breads, sauces and cakes.
+It’s very versatile and adds a deeper flavor to many baked goods, breads, sauces and cakes.
+You can of course use active starter if you prefer and skip the yeast.

 An enamel tray filled with sourdough discard pretzel bites.
 You can see a blue linen dish towel laying beside the tray.